Lift every voice and sing. The unity call of the Black National Anthem is also part of the mission of UCF’s Gospel & Cultural Choir.

 It’s easy to see the gift music gives to each student.
 It shines through in their performances.

-“Singing makes me feel free,” says Hector Garcia, the choir’s president who expects to graduate with a journalism degree this spring.
+“Singing makes me feel free,” says Hector Garcia ’21, the choir’s former resident and a recent journalism grad.

 “Singing makes me feel powerful,” Pugh says.